AntonShevchuk/wme-e40/README.md

-# wme-e40
+# WME E95
-User script for Waze Map Editor
+User script for Waze Map Editor.
+Create additional panel with buttons for setup POI properties in one click.